noaione/yuusha-shoukan-ln/sources/v09/chapter1.md

 “As for me, I’m not really that interested about this matter.
-Rather, I know you’re well aware of this... but in the first place, I’m displeased with this “Hero Summoning”.
-Please remember that I’m reluctantly accepting it on the condition that “the souls of my children” will be returned to me after their death.”
+Rather, I know you’re well aware of this... but in the first place, I’m displeased with this ‘Hero Summoning.’
+Please remember that I’m reluctantly accepting it on the condition that ‘the souls of my children’ will be returned to me after their death.”

 [Yes, of course.]

-“...And yet, you’re now asking me to “temporarily lend you the soul of my child”.
+“...And yet, you’re now asking me to ‘temporarily lend you the soul of my child.’
 I have known you for a long time, so I’m willing to negotiate with you like this... but please don’t expect you’ll receive a good response.
 In the first place, why do you even go through such lengths?
 What is so special about my child that you have summoned this time...
 Shallow Vernal?”